Konfekt/vim-wsl-copy-paste/README.md

     - `cp` and `cP` (copy to the line before or after the cursor line) in normal mode
     - `P` in visual mode

-Because this implementation is currently rather simple, the text can only be pasted to the line, not character, right before or after the cursor position.
-Pull requests are welcome!

 # Related

 The repository [xclip-xsel-WSL](https://github.com/Konfekt/xclip-xsel-WSL) contributes a small Shell script to make `xclip` and `xsel` in `WSL` (Windows Subsystem for Linux) read and write on the Microsoft Windows clipboard instead of the Linux clipboard.